momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Livecasting & Divine Oculi/Divine Oculi.md

 ___
 ## Overview

+**Eyes of the Labyrinth.
+Witnesses of Fate.**

-The **Divine Oculi** are sentient-adjacent arcane constructs used by the Grand Scrying Network (GSN) to record, transmit, and monitor live events throughout Aerathon.
-Appearing as crystalline, floating eyes bound in bands of brass, silver, or shadow-iron, these constructs hover silently across delves, cities, and arenas—ever watching, ever recording.
+The **Divine Oculi** are semi-sentient arcane constructs created by the Grand Scrying Network (GSN) to observe, record, and transmit events across Aerathon.
+Floating as crystalline eyes wrapped in bands of brass, voidmetal, or obsidian silver, these watchful constructs drift silently across delving zones, city thoroughfares, and ritual fields.

-Revered, feared, and often misunderstood, Divine Oculi are the cornerstone of the GSN’s power and are considered one of the greatest arcane inventions of the 6th Era.
+They are one of the Sixth Era’s most profound arcane innovations—feared by some, worshipped by others, and essential to the world’s understanding of itself.

 ---

-## Description
+## **Description**

-A typical **Divine Oculus** is a levitating, spherical construct between 1 and 3 feet in diameter.
-Its central body houses a core crystal—usually **sunstone, voidglass, or dream quartz**—which acts as its visual and auditory receptor.
-This crystal is surrounded by a metallic exosphere engraved with active glyphwork and inscribed with psionic stabilizers to resist ambient magical interference.
+A Divine Oculus ranges from 1 to 3 feet across, composed of a central crystal core—typically **sunstone**, **voidglass**, or **dream quartz**—encased in a rune-marked exosphere.
+Glyph-etched rings orbit it, inscribed with psionic stabilizers to negate ambient magical interference.

-Many Oculi hum faintly when active.
-Others remain eerily silent.
-Their coloration may vary depending on origin, purpose, or operator, but all display a flickering central "iris" of pale light when recording.
+Most hum quietly when active; some produce a high-pitched resonance audible only to arcane sensitives.
+All display a flickering iris of pale flame when recording.

 ---

-## Functionality
+## **Functionality**

-Divine Oculi are enchanted with a unique blend of **divination**, **illusion**, **conjuration**, and **abjuration** magics, allowing them to:
+Divine Oculi blend divination, illusion, and abjuration magic to perform:

-- **Capture Visual and Auditory Input** – Even through fog, darkness, or arcane interference.
+- **Omni-Spectral Recording** – Sight and sound capture even through fog, veil magic, or shadow barriers.

-- **Project Real-Time Feeds** – Transmitting footage to Arcane Relay Towers and then to public viewing stations.
+- **Live Projection** – Footage is sent to Arcane Relay Towers and then dispersed via the GSN.

-- **Track Individuals** – They can follow registered Delvers, tagged guild members, or designated political targets.
+- **Tracking & Targeting** – Can follow marked Delvers, relay guild identifiers, and ping spell-encoded individuals.

-- **Auto-Archive Events** – Rare or dangerous events trigger internal "flagging" protocols that immediately create classified archival echoes.

-Each Divine Oculus is magically tethered to a controlling operator or relay, although higher-end Oculi—especially “Royal Pattern” or “Seer-Class” models—possess limited autonomous decision-making.
+- **Event Flagging** – Dangerous or significant moments trigger auto-archiving and flag the footage for ABA review.

+Higher-tier models are semi-autonomous and capable of evasive maneuvers or emotional reactive filtering.

 ---

-## Classification
+## **Classification**

-Oculi vary in type and sophistication depending on use-case:

-### Common Models:
+### **Common Models:**

-- **Civic Lens (Type I-IV)** – Standard city or arena observers.
-Durable, but limited memory.
+- **Civic Lens (Type I-IV)** – Urban surveillance and arena coverage; stable, limited archives.

-- **Delver-Class Oculi** – Equipped with rugged enchantments and minor teleportation glyphs to follow adventuring parties into unstable Labyrinths.
+- **Delver-Class Oculi** – Enchanted to survive labyrinth pressure, warpfields, and rough travel.

-- **Sponsorship-Linked Oculi** – Customized models used by noble patrons or guilds.
-Often record from flattering angles and include built-in magical branding.
+- **Sponsorship-Linked Oculi** – Customized by guilds or nobles for specific Delver parties.
+Include magical branding and filters.

-### Restricted or Specialized Models:
+### **Restricted & Specialized:**

-- **Seer-Class Oculi** – Used in high-stakes events or god-tier delves.
-Known to exhibit spontaneous reactions and even evasive maneuvers.
+- **Seer-Class Oculi** – Used in unstable realms or divine proximity.
+Known to "choose" shots.

-- **Inquisitor Lenses** – Deployed by enforcement agents of the Arcane Broadcast Authority.
-Not only record—but detect lies, identify concealed spells, and interface with truth-forcing enchantments.
+- **Inquisitor Lenses** – Equipped with lie-detection sigils and truth-forcing interfacing.
+Operated only by the ABA.

-- **The Eye Eternal (Oculus Primis)** – A legendary prototype rumored to be the first Divine Oculus ever made.
-Said to still be operational—and perhaps sentient—deep in the heart of the Broadcast Spire.
+- **The Eye Eternal** – Allegedly the first and most ancient Oculus, sealed in the depths of the Broadcast Spire.
+Some say it still records... and judges.

-____

-## Brief History
+---

+## **Origins & History**

-### Origin: The Watcher’s Accord (Late 6th Era)
+### **The Watcher's Accord (Late Sixth Era)**

-Divine Oculi were first conceptualized by **Archmagus Ellus Vaern**, a Halvaskian scholar of scrying and dream-anchoring, who envisioned a neutral eye that could observe events without distortion.
-Originally intended for academic surveillance and ritual oversight, the Oculi were repurposed following the Nameless Labyrinth's arrival.
+Originally theorized by **Archmagus Ellus Vaern**, the Divine Oculi were born from the idea of unbiased magical observation.
+Intended for ritual observation and planar research, they were rapidly repurposed after the emergence of early Labyrinth phenomena.

-The **Watcher’s Accord**, signed between the Arcane Merchant Consortium and the Halvaskian Crown, authorized the expansion and militarization of Oculi as tools of public safety and propaganda.
+The **Watcher’s Accord** between the Arcane Merchant Consortium and the Allemance Crown led to the mass production and deployment of Oculi across Aerathon, shaping both state control and public consciousness.

-By the dawn of the 7th Era, Divine Oculi had become standard fixtures in both civic spaces and the most dangerous delving zones.

-## Access and Control
+---

+## **Access & Control**

-Only **licensed scry-technicians**, ABA officials, or approved noble patrons may interface with Divine Oculi.
-Unauthorized access is punishable by **Leyline Interdiction**—a magical brand that disables future broadcast interaction and may affect spellcasting fidelity.
+Only **licensed scry-techs**, approved **ABA operatives**, or **guild-certified nobility** may command or interface with a Divine Oculus.
+Unauthorized users may face **Leyline Interdiction**, a binding curse that nullifies broadcast presence and destabilizes spellcasting matrices.

-All Divine Oculi are warded against tampering.
-Attempting to break or overwrite one often results in explosive magical backlash.
+Tampering with or destroying an Oculus without clearance typically results in **magical backlash**, memory fracture, or recursive scrying loop entrapment.